Before you travel internationally

 If you plan to use your iPhone or iPad (Wi-Fi + Cellular) while traveling internationally, check your options for voice and data roaming:

 - Get a cellular data plan for your iPad.
-If you have an iPad with an Apple SIM, you can buy cellular data plans from select carriers in more than 90 countries and territories around the world.
+For an iPad with an Apple SIM, you can buy cellular data plans from select carriers in more than 90 countries and territories around the world.
 When you reach your destination, choose a cellular data plan right from your iPad and get connected.
 Learn more about Apple SIM.

 - Buy or rent a SIM card for a local carrier.
-If you have an iPad (Wi-Fi + Cellular) or an unlocked or SIM-free iPhone, you can usually buy or rent a SIM card for the country you're visiting.
+For an iPad (Wi-Fi + Cellular), unlocked iPhone, or SIM-free iPhone, you can usually buy or rent a SIM card for the country you're visiting.
 Check travel websites and travel guides related to the country you're visiting to find information about availability.

 When you get to your destination